SirLemmings/Semaphore-Demo/index.md

 To understand how our network design works in the backend, check out this short explainer:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UJcLXCyjUHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tXhwmqeeuto" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here's a video demo of our current implementation:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UJcLXCyjUHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+***NOTE: we are working on getting this video up.
+Please come back in a few days to see it***

-If you want to try the software for yourself, running this <a href="https://github.com/SirLemmings/Semaphore/raw/gh-pages/Semaphore.zip" target="_blank">demo version</a> will create a local newtork of 5 nodes on your computer.
+If you want to try the software for yourself, run this <a href="https://github.com/SirLemmings/Semaphore/raw/gh-pages/Semaphore.zip" target="_blank"> version</a> and follow the READ-ME instructions to test it out.
+We are working on a demo version that will create a local network of 5 nodes on your computer, to be released in a few days.
 Beware of bugs!